Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

 an instance of a subclass of the :class:`~pyomo.contrib.pyros.uncertainty_sets.UncertaintySet` class.

+In the present example,
-Let us assume in the present example that each uncertain parameter can independently of the other uncertain parameters deviate from the parameter's nominal value by up to :math:`\pm 15\%`.
+let us assume that each uncertain parameter can independently of the other uncertain parameters deviate from the parameter's nominal value by up to :math:`\pm 15\%`.
-The resulting uncertainty set is a box, which we can implement as an instance of the :class:`~pyomo.contrib.pyros.uncertainty_sets.BoxSet` subclass:
+Then the parameter values are constrained to a box region, which we can implement as an instance of the :class:`~pyomo.contrib.pyros.uncertainty_sets.BoxSet` subclass:

 .. doctest::